paymill/paymill-documentation/guides/reference/bridge-payframe.html.md

 ### Creating a Token and submitting the form

 The last step is to define the submit button functionality.
 For this purpose the function submitForm can be defined.
 This function will call the paymill.createTokenViaFrame.
 It can look like this:

 ```
 var submitForm = function() {
          paymill.createTokenViaFrame({
-            amount_int: 420, // 420 for 4.20 amount_int hast to be an integer
+            amount_int: 420, // 420 for 4.20 amount_int hast to be an integer, required
-            currency: 'EUR',
+            currency: 'EUR', // required
-            email: 'test@customer.com'
+            email: 'test@customer.com' //required
             },
          function(error, result) {
               // Handle error or process result.